NCAA Baseball Championships:

 (If you’re fortunate enough to have access to a large variety of sausage like we have here in South Louisiana, I suggest using both smoked and fresh sausage.
 When using smoked sausage, slice it before adding it to the pot.
 When using fresh, put the links in whole and then slice them after they’re cooked.)

-(I used to always make my own roux by browning flour in oil (Google it), but nowadays I usually use a great store-bought jarred roux made in Ville Platte called “Kary’s Roux.”
-In my opinion, it’s just as good as making it from scratch and saves a lot of time.
+(I used to always make my own roux by browning flour in oil (Google it), but nowadays I often use a great store-bought jarred roux made in Ville Platte called “Kary’s Roux.”
+In my opinion, it’s nearly as good as making it from scratch and saves a lot of time.)

 2 medium onions, chopped